Outer Dark: Rinthy's journey

-Careful to avoid her brother, Rinthy sets out to look for the child.
+Careful to avoid her brother, Rinthy sets out to look for their child.
 After travelling a while, during the night she stumbles upon a house.
-Here she finds a family who take her in, feed her and offer her a place to sleep.
-The oldest boy of the family expresses interest in her, whom she rejects.
-Travelling to the town with them, she is unable to find the child and sets out again to try and find him.
+Here the family take her in, feeding her and offering her a place to sleep.
+The oldest boy of the family expresses interest in her, which she rejects.
+Travelling with them to the town, she is unable to find sign of the child and sets out again alone.

-Travelling further she stays briefly with two families, where she finds out she is still lactating and retains hope for child's well-being.
+Travelling further she stays briefly with two families, realises that she is still lactating and retains hope for the child's well-being.
 She stays for some time with an old woman living in a forest with a dislike for snakes and dogs.

 Next she meets a lawyer who treats her kindly and allows her to rest at his office while she waits for a doctor, who keeps business across from the lawyer.
-The doctor gives her hope her child is still alive, and gives her a salve for her breasts which are still lactating and have begun bleeding.
+The doctor gives her hope that her child is still alive and a salve for her breasts which are sore from the lactation and have begun bleeding.

-Rinthy finally catches up to the tinker, who takes her to his cabin with the suggestion of giving her her child.
-He does not in fact do so, but berates her for abandoning her child, and telling her he deserves the child far more than she.
-Beginning to surmise the truth, the tinker demands to know if Culla is the child's father.
-When Rinthy tells him he is, the tinker refuses to believe it, calling Rinthy a liar and storming from the cabin saying he will kill her if she follows him.
+Rinthy finally catches up to the Tinker, who takes her to his cabin in order to reunite her with her child.
+He instead berates her for abandoning the baby, telling her he deserves the child far more than she.
+Beginning to guess at the truth, the Tinker demands to know if Culla is the child's father.
+When Rinthy tells him he is, the Tinker refuses to believe it, calling Rinthy a liar and storming from the cabin saying he will kill her if she follows him.

-Later, she appears to be living with an unidentified man (possibly Culla, but not for certain) on a small farm.
-The man insists she speak to him, but she says she does not have anything to say.
-In the middle of the night, she steals away from the farm and the “dead and loveless house,” going back to the road.
+Later, she appears to be living with an unidentified man on a small farm.
+The man insists she speak to him but she says she does not have anything to say.
+In the middle of the night, she steals away from the farm and the “dead and loveless house,” returning to the road.

-Finally, she comes upon the clearing where her child’s body has been burned, along with the tinker’s cart, and where the tinker’s body hangs in a tree.
+Finally, she comes upon the clearing where her child’s body has been burned, along with the Tinker’s cart, and where the Tinker’s body hangs in a tree.
 She lingers in the clearing, and goes to sleep as night falls.

 Ending

 Years later, Culla talks to a blind man who tells him of the blessings of being blind, and that he prays for what he needs.
 Culla later watches the blind man walking towards a swamp, which for him means certain death.
-The novel ends with Culla thinking "Someone should tell a blind man before setting him out that way".
+The novel ends with Culla thinking, "Someone should tell a blind man before setting him out that way."